-Acute myeloid leukemia grows fast, which makes everything move fast.
+Acute myeloid leukemia grows fast, which can make everything in your treatment move fast.
 You might start targeted drug therapy soon after your diagnosis, quickly followed by hospital stays for intense rounds of chemotherapy.

 That can pack a lot of emotions, information, and decisions into a short amount of time.